Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 If low energy and/or laziness is unusual or a recent occurrence for a Golden Retriever, there could be an underlying medical issue.

-Possible causes for extreme lethargy could be infections, metabolic disorders (e.g., heart, lungs, liver, kidney diseases, and diabetes).
+Possible causes for extreme lethargy could be infections, and metabolic disorders (e.g., heart, lungs, liver, kidney diseases, and diabetes).

 Don’t discount medications.
 If a Golden Retriever is on a prescription for a health issue, that could be causing its lethargy and laziness.